Rahul713713/Loan_Status_Prediction/README.md

 # Problem Statement
 Predicting whether an applicant is eligible for the loan that he/she has applied for based on multiple independent variables and Machine Learning.
 This will help the company in automating the process of checking the eligibility of the applicant for the loan.Now,when a customer applies for a loan, the company has to make a decision whether to approve the loan or not based on the applicant's profile.

 The data that I have contains information about applicants and their Gender,Education,Self_Employed,ApplicantIncome,etc. and whether they are eligible for the loan or not.
-I have to identify patterns which can tell the company if a person is likely to default or not, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

 # Code and Resources Used
 - Packages: pandas, numpy, matplotlib, seaborn, scikit-learn